 - Ionics ISAPI Accreditation Documentation (PDF, 0.10Mb)

-Linking to archived sites hosted in the UK Government Web Archive
+Linking to the UK Government Web Archive

 Departmental security policies may require that firewalls are configured to block access to archived websites including those hosted by the Internet Memory Foundation.
 This may prevent staff from accessing the collection.